Pipilotti Rist: Career

-Rist achieved notoriety with Pickelporno (Pimple porno) (1992), a work about the female body and sexual excitation.
+In the early 1990s, Rist attracted the attention of the art world for the first time.
+She achieved notoriety with Pickelporno (Pimple porno) (1992), a work about the female body and sexual excitation.
 The fisheye camera moves over the bodies of a couple.
 The images are charged by intense colors, and are simultaneously strange, sensual, and ambiguous.
+Frieze describe the work: "The video treats sex as a scenic landscape from the inside out, rather than putting the viewer into the passive position, recalling film theorist Laura Mulvey’s essay on narrative pleasure and feminist viewership (Visual Pleasures and Narrative Cinema, 1975)."